-LLM that processes raw inputs (e.g., text tokens, image patches, etc.) such as VILA (Lin et al., 2023) and its variants like VILA2 (Fang et al., 2024) and X-VILA (Ye et al., 2024).
-As multimodal understanding with long-context capability becomes more important in processing increasingly large amounts of input information, like video data, models like LongVILA (Xue et al., 2024) can now process a much larger number of video frames in its input for longer videos.
+Generally, similar to LLMs, VLM architectures typically revolve around two types-models with either a joint encoder-decoder architecture such as LLaVA and its variations (16) or a decoder-only architecture.
+Encoder-decoder VLMs tend to project different modalities through a shallow neural network or fully connected layer to link modalities.
+Decoder-style models typically rely on a decoderonly LLM that processes raw inputs (e.g., text tokens, image patches, etc.) such as VILA (15) along and its variants such as VILA2 (6) and X-VILA (35).
+As multimodal understanding with long-context capability becomes more important in processing more input information like video data, models like LongVILA (32) can now process a much larger number of video frames in its input for longer videos.

-Agents.
-Recent work has turned to adapting large multimodal models like VLMs into autonomous agents, given their capabilities in visual question answering, instruction-following, and high-level reasoning.
-Many approaches have been developed to improve or supplement the agentic capabilities of these large models, ranging from data collection and synthesis for specific kinds of training (Lai et al., 2024; Patel et al., 2024) or for use at inference time (Pan et al., 2024; Fu et al., 2024b; Koh et al., 2024b; Sarch et al., 2024; Wang et al., 2024).
-Similar works have shown how certain fine-tuning (Furuta et al., 2024) or prompting (e.g., Set-of-Marks (Yang et al., 2023), (Chi et al., 2024)) can improve performance in navigating web pages to accomplish tasks.
-Other works have attempted to improve how agents dynamically compose/search for policies themselves (Sodhi et al., 2024).
+Agents & Tools.
+Recent works have turned to adapting large multimodal models like VLMs into autonomous agents, given their capabilities in visual question answering and high-level reasoning.
+Many approaches have been further developed to improve or supplement the agentic capabilities of these large models, ranging from data collection and synthesis for specific kinds of training (12; 20) or for use at inference time (19; 7; 11; 24; 28).
+Similar works have shown how certain fine-tuning (8) or prompting techniques (e.g., with Set-of-Marks (33), (3)) can improve performance in navigating settings like web pages to accomplish tasks.
+In contrast, others attempt to improve how agents themselves can dynamically compose/search for policies (25).

 Agent Benchmarks.
-As more works adapt LLMs and VLMs into agents, there is a need to evaluate their performance.
-These benchmarks can range across a variety of settings: from general web browsing (Yao et al., 2022; Deng et al., 2023; Zhou et al., 2024; Koh et al., 2024a), where agents are evaluated on their abilities to navigate the web and accomplish specific tasks, to mobile environments, where agents are expected to perform tasks within a mobile OS simulation like Android (Zhang et al., 2024a; Rawles et al., 2024).
-Other general environments attempt to emulate an OS or computing environment like MMInA (Zhang et al., 2024c), OSWorld (Xie et al., 2024), and Windows Agent Arena (Bonatti et al., 2024) where agents must navigate across multiple computer applications online and offline.
-Custom environments like WorkArena (Drouin et al., 2024) instead target more specific platforms like ServiceNow in constructing tasks for agent evaluation.
+As more works adapt LLMs and VLMs into agents, other works have focused on evaluating such efforts.
+These benchmarks can range across a variety of settings: from general web browsing (34; 4; 38; 10), where agents are evaluated on their abilities to navigate the web and accomplish specific tasks, to mobile environments, where agents are expected to perform tasks within a mobile OS simulation like Android (36; 23).
+Other general environments attempt to emulate an OS or computing environment like MMInA (37), OSWorld (31), and Windows Agent Arena (2) where agents must navigate across multiple computer applications online and offline.
+Custom environments like WorkArena (5) instead target more specific platforms like ServiceNow in constructing tasks for agent evaluation.

 Long-Context Video Benchmarks.
 For large multimodal models, long-context capabilities are essential for detailed planning, action, and understanding, especially for the video modality.
-There have been multiple benchmarks dedicated towards video understanding, with shorter video inputs (Li et al., 2024), around a few minutes, and longer video inputs (Wu et al., 2024b; Pătrăucean et al., 2023), up to over an hour.
-Video understanding benchmarks dedicated to temporal reasoning and thematic reasoning (Xiao et al., 2021b; Tapaswi et al., 2016; Lei et al., 2019) also exist.
+There have been multiple benchmarks dedicated towards video understanding, with shorter video inputs (14), around a few minutes, and longer video inputs (29; 21), up to over an hour.
+Video understanding benchmarks dedicated to temporal reasoning and thematic reasoning (30; 26; 13) also exist.
 Many of these benchmarks cover subsets and define categories of video understanding tasks related to spatial reasoning, causal reasoning, and temporal reasoning.